ipvm-wg/homestar/CODE_OF_CONDUCT.md

-In the interest of fostering an open, inclusive, and welcoming environment, all members, contributors, and maintainers interacting within our online community (including Discord, Discourse, etc.), on affiliated projects and repositories (including issues, pull requests, and discussions on Github), and/or involved with associated events pledge to accept and observe the following Code of Conduct.
+In the interest of fostering an open, inclusive, and welcoming environment, all members, contributors, and maintainers interacting within our online community (including Discord, Discourse, etc.), on affiliated projects and repositories (including issues, pull requests, and discussions on GitHub), and/or involved with associated events pledge to accept and observe the following Code of Conduct.